it-innovation/sam/doc/basics.rst

 The :func:`grantsRole` rule says that "dataProvider" grants the "world" role to any object (anyone can create a new file).

-We could update `File` in a similar way, granting `user` and `otherUsers` the "user" role.
-However, that wouldn't work because
-`otherUsers` would still be able to access `user`'s files.
+We could update `File` in a similar way, granting `user` and `otherUsers` a "user" role.
+However, that wouldn't work because `otherUsers` would still be able to access `user`'s files.
 Instead, we will create a system where the user passes their identity
 (e.g. X.509 certificate) when creating a new `File`.
 The new `File` will store this and will grant the "owner" role to callers with this identity::